CIBC-Internal/python/Doc/library/os.rst

    and ``'surrogateescape'`` error handler.
 Use :func:`os.getenvb` if you would like to use a different encoding.

-   Availability: most flavors of Unix, Windows.
+   .. availability:: most flavors of Unix, Windows.

 .. function:: getenvb(key, default=None)